Our epicurean delight with the king of tuna

 Although we have not been permitted to travel to a municipality where we could purchase fresh fish, a friend of the family was coming to visit from Lisbon and needed to travel through one such area and kindly agree to bring us some fish.
 We have not eaten fish of any kind, except tuna in a jar, in close to six weeks so this was great news.

 Francisco arrived early the following day with the freshest bluefin tuna we have ever seen along with some equally fresh swordfish.
 He informed us that both catches had arrived on the dock the day before.
 Pescatarians rejoice!
-That afternoon I spent an hour or so carefully cleaning and fileting both the tuna and the swordfish and portioning them into individual meals so as not to waste a piece.
+That afternoon I spent an hour or so carefully cleaning and fileting both the tuna and the swordfish and portioning them into individual meals so as not to waste even a slice.

 A vote was taken and bluefin won as our meal that evening!
 The rest of the cuts were either refrigerated or frozen for future meals.